 Safe Sleep for Infants

-Sudden Unexplained Infant Deaths (SUID) are rare, but they do occur in Clackamas County and are devastating to families.
+Sudden Unexplained Infant Deaths (SUID) do occur in Clackamas County and are devastating to families.
 Learn about safe sleep strategies to help reduce the risk of SUID for your infants.

 Learn about the ABCs of safe sleep in this video created in partnership with Clackamas Fire.